benhuson/wp-subtitle/readme.txt

 Refer to [the documentation](https://github.com/benhuson/wp-subtitle/wiki).

+= Where can I get help? =

+Please post support requests and questions in the [WordPress.org Support](http://wordpress.org/support/plugin/wp-subtitle) forum.

+= How should I report a bug? =

+Please submit bugs/errors directly to the [GitHub Issues](https://github.com/benhuson/wp-subtitle/issues) list.

 = How can I contribute code? =

 The plugin is [hosted on GitHub](https://github.com/benhuson/wp-subtitle) and pull requests are welcome.